iterative/dvc.org/content/docs/start/experiments.md

 executing.
 This is especially handy when you have long running experiments to try.

-We add experiments to the queue using `--queue` option of `dvc exp run`.
+We add experiments to the queue using the `--queue` option of `dvc exp run`.
 Here, we also set the names of experiments to observe the results clearly:

 ```dvc